Malta Limited Liability Company

 The company’s share capital may be denominated in all major currencies.
 As a result the company’s accounts will be prepared in the currency of its share capital while tax and refunds are all paid in the same currency as the company’s share capital.
 This effectively reduces exchange rate risks.

-Taxation of Companies in Malta – Malta Limited Liability Company
+Taxation of Malta Limited Liability Company

 Malta’s fiscal regime applicable to companies has been one of Malta’s primary magnets for international business over the last decade.
 Starting with the introduction of an onshore company tax regime in the mid‐1990’s providing an attractive effective tax rate for international businesses and further developments in line with an agreement reached with the European Union in 2006, the taxation of Maltese companies has gone through dramatic changes implemented with effect from 2007.